mdg-iitr-learning/Open-Lectures-2018/CounterApp/README.md

 # CounterApp
 The repository contains code for Counter App built in lecture one.

-In this lecture focus has been on basic XML and basic concepts of Object Oriented Programming.
+In this lecture, the focus has been on basic concepts of XML and Object Oriented Programming.

 ## Instructors ##
 * [Kaustubh Trivedi](https://github.com/codekaust)